TBD54566975/ftl/deployment/README.md

 ## Setup

-`just start` will:

-- Create a k3s cluster and registry under Docker.
+`just setup` will create a k3s cluster and registry under Docker.
+You should only run this once, or after running `just teardown`.

+`just install` will then set up FTL in the Kubernetes cluster:
+- Build and install the FTL controller and runner
 - Run postgres DB
-- Run ftl-controller
-- Run ftl-runner
 - Run localstack for AWS Secrets Manager
 - Run FTL migrations

-You can use this from the root of the project with `just k8s start`, or within the `deployment` directory with `just start`.
+You can use these commands from the root of the project with `just k8s install`, or within the `deployment` directory with `just install`.

-`just rm` will remove the cluster and all resources, including the registry and database.
+`just teardown` will remove the cluster and all resources, including the registry and database.

 Show all processes: